Pendleton Round-Up: History

 The first Pendleton Round-up was held in 1910, born of a "communistic" desire to establish a city park for Pendleton.
 It was an immediate success, and grew in scale dramatically in each of its first several years.

 The only cancellations happened in 1943, 1944 (both due to World War II), and 2020 (due to the COVID-19 pandemic).

 Events

-There are 11 events in which cowboys (and girls in Barrel Racing and Breakaway Roping) from all over the United States and Canada compete.
+There are 11 events in which cowboys (and cowgirls in barrel racing and breakaway roping) from all over the United States and Canada compete.
 The All-Around Cowboy is awarded to the competitor who wins the most money in the required number of events.